Lakewood City Council - The City of Lakewood, Ohio

 Q: When does Lakewood City Council meet?

 A: At seven-thirty (7:30) p.m. on the first and third Monday of every month, or, if such Monday falls on a Holiday, on the Tuesday following.
-Only Special Council Meetings or committee meetings are held in the month of August.
-All regular City Council meetings are held in the Council Chambers at City Hall.
-In addition, there are seven (7) standing committees of Council that meet at the discretion of the appointed chair.
+Typically, only Special Council Meetings or committee meetings are held in the month of August.
+All regular City Council meetings are held in Council Chambers at City Hall.
+In addition, there are seven (7) standing committees of Council that meet at the discretion of the appointed chair, usually on Monday nights.